Organize Your Workspace on Large Screens for More Comfort with WindowSpace

 Grab your 20% discount now!

-WindowSpace runs on Windows 10, 8, 7, Vista and XP (32-bit and 64-bit).
+WindowSpace runs on all versions of Windows from Windows XP to Windows 11.
 It supports UAC elevated applications and works correctly on high-DPI displays.
-Native 64-bit version is included in the setup package.
+Native 64-bit version is included in the setup package and installed automatically.

 Never miss when a new version comes out!
 Subscribe to updates →